 "copy" classical compositions.
 In plain language: with most

 providers, this intention goes wrong.
 Either a selected piece was unsuitable

 for the sample library or the production failed for a variety of reasons.

 The question of whether it makes any sense to compete with a CD recording of the Berlin Philharmonic Orchestra is not discussed within this project!

 Often it is also overlooked that quite realistic-sounding productions required a tremendous amount of work.
 On the other hand, you will find virtually no information on the demosong pages.

-A lecturer in the film scoring business reported that these are instruments that you have to learn first.
+in the film scoring business reported that these are instruments that you have

 What is suitable for editing?

 Samples from different manufacturers are recorded very differently.
 There are string sounds that sound "absolutely dry” and "lean".
 For the marketing this is initially a deterrent.
 However, this quickly turns out to be an advantage for further processing.
 Because the reverse case, “too wet" samples can be badly reworked for various reasons.
 But this always has to do with the taste of the composer & producer, who chooses the samples.